python/docs-community/docs/workgroup/charter.rst

 This workgroup will be active indefinitely while supported by the Python Steering Council.

-Core Values & Internal Government
+Core Values & Internal Governance
 ---------------------------------

 The core values for this group are: